Tajgero/Tajgero/README.md

 ## 🐅🧪 About me section

 Hello! 👋
 I am a programming and new technologies enthusiast, constantly developing my skills in tools that automate everyday tasks.
-I work on thesis with Python programming language on better receptor preparation with AutoDock4 scripts, which broaden my new horizons in CS.
+I work on thesis with Python programming language on better receptor preparation with AutoDock4 scripts, which broaden my new horizons towards CS.

 * 🚀 I enjoy challenges, problem-solving puzzles and playing tennis 🎾.